Seeed-Studio/wiki-documents/docs/Eagleye_530s.md

 - <font face="" size=5 font color="ff0000">ⓝ</font> **User Button S3:** switch named as S3, mapped to GPIO 50.

-- <font face="" size=5 font color="ff0000">ⓞ</font> **MIPI DSI:** The MIPI CSI interface can have a static resolution of 5M pixels or a dynamic resolution for video capturing of 1080P.
+- <font face="" size=5 font color="ff0000">ⓞ</font> **MIPI CSI:** The MIPI CSI interface can have a static resolution of 5M pixels or a dynamic resolution for video capturing of 1080P.

-- <font face="" size=5 font color="ff0000">ⓟ</font> **ANT(802.11):** If 802.11 or Bluetooth® functionality is required, the antenna which is enclosed as part of the Eagleye530s has to be attached.
+- <font face="" size=5 font color="ff0000">ⓟ</font> **ANT(802.11):** If 802.11 or Bluetooth® functionality is required, the antenna which is enclosed as part of the Eagleye 530s has to be attached.

 - <font face="" size=5 font color="ff0000">ⓠ</font> **Reset:** board resest.

 - <font face="" size=5 font color="ff0000">ⓡ</font> **Power:** Once the power switch is turned on, push the power button (S1), for about 1 second.

-- <font face="" size=5 font color="ff0000">ⓢ</font> **ANT(802.11):** If 802.11 or Bluetooth® functionality is required, the antenna which is enclosed as part of the Eagleye530s has to be attached.
+- <font face="" size=5 font color="ff0000">ⓢ</font> **ANT(802.11):** If 802.11 or Bluetooth® functionality is required, the antenna which is enclosed as part of the Eagleye 530s has to be attached.

 - <font face="" size=5 font color="ff0000">ⓣ</font> **User Pins:**  To make them versatile control and monitoring devices, Eagleye 530s provides many programmable signal pins.
 These pins directly handle tasks like controlling relays, generating analog voltages, and monitoring analog sensors, as well as complex tasks involving parallel and serial communication with more sophisticated control and sensor devices.

-- <font face="" size=5 font color="ff0000">ⓤ</font> **ANT(Zigbee):** If Zigbee functionality is required, the antenna which is enclosed as part of the Eagleye530s has to be attached.
+- <font face="" size=5 font color="ff0000">ⓤ</font> **ANT(Zigbee):** If Zigbee functionality is required, the antenna which is enclosed as part of the Eagleye 530s has to be attached.

 - <font face="" size=5 font color="ff0000">ⓥ</font> **Power Switch:** Through selection of the Jumpers JP1and JP2, the power source can be selected.
 When power is provided from a DC-5V Adapter ,  jumpers JP2 will be placed and 3-4 position will be connected.
 When the jumpers JP1 are in the 1-2 position, the power is provided from the usb-uart.
-When the Eagleye530s is used with an external power adapter make certain that you use a 5V-2.5A adapter with a 2.1x5.5mm plug.
+When the Eagleye 530s is used with an external power adapter make certain that you use a 5V-2.5A adapter with a 2.1x5.5mm plug.

 !!!warning
     NEVER connect both at the same time!